Brian May: Activism

 Prior to the 2015 general election, it was reported that May was considering standing as an independent Member of Parliament.
 It was also revealed that May had started a "Common Decency" project "to re-establish common decency in our lives, work and Parliament".
 May said he wanted to "get rid of the current government" and wished to see a House of Commons containing "individuals voting according to their conscience".
 May was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas at the election.
 He also endorsed a Conservative Party candidate, Henry Smith, on the grounds of his animal welfare record.

-In July 2015, May criticised UK Prime Minister David Cameron for giving Members of Parliament a free vote on amending the ban on fox hunting in England and Wales.
+In July 2015, May criticised UK Prime Minister David Cameron for giving members of parliament a free vote on amending the ban on fox hunting in England and Wales.
 During a live television interview, he described the pro-hunting organisation the Countryside Alliance as "a bunch of lying bastards" for their support for a change to the law.
 The government postponed the vote following the intervention of the Scottish National Party's Westminster MPs, who committed to vote to keep the ban as it existed.
 May told anti-hunt protesters in a rally outside Parliament that it was "a very, very important day for our democracy" but added "we have not yet won the war, there's no room for complacency".

 In June 2017, May endorsed Labour Party leader Jeremy Corbyn in the 2017 general election.
 May shared an article on Twitter by The Independent headlined "Jeremy Corbyn says Fox hunting is 'barbarity' and pledges to keep it banned" and captioned it: "Well, I guess that just about clinches it !!
 Anyone see any good reason not to prefer the evidently decent Corbyn over the weak and wobbly Mrs May?
 Bri".

 In October 2018, May said, "I don't like all this separatist stuff and you know this sort of illusion that we can all stand on our own, to me the future lies in co-operation.
 I get up every day and put my head in my hands about Brexit – I think it's the stupidest thing we ever tried to do."
 He also said that Prime Minister Theresa May was "driven by vanity and thirst for power".

 In the run-up to the 2019 United Kingdom general election May criticised what he saw as the poor conduct of the media and declined to endorse either candidate, stating that he found it "impossible" to vote for either Jeremy Corbyn or Boris Johnson.
-After the election in which the Conservatives won a majority, May vowed to continue fighting for animal rights but in an Instagram and blog post he urged his followers to congratulate Johnson and "wish Boris a decent chance to rebuild Britain" before praising reforms to animal welfare laws made by Conservative Party Environment Secretary Michael Gove.
+After the election in which the Conservatives won a majority, May vowed to continue fighting for animal welfare but in an Instagram and blog post he urged his followers to congratulate Johnson and "wish Boris a decent chance to rebuild Britain" before praising reforms to animal welfare laws made by Conservative Party Environment Secretary Michael Gove.
 In 2021 May criticised Johnson for his response to the COVID-19 pandemic, calling it inadequate.